virgilholmes/virgilholmes/README.md

   projects: {
                         cardsagainstvinny: "A cards against humanity webclone with all custom cards",
                         sp0ck: "A proxy service",
-                        scarletreply: "A twitter bot that replies using ChatGPT."
+                        scarletreply: "A twitter bot that replies using ChatGPT" }, currently doing: "working on cardsagainstvinny"
-                      },
- currently doing: "working on cardsagainstvinny"
 } *